-Time limits An application for unfair dismissal must be filed within three months of termination of employment or one month of the end of early conciliation.
+Time limits: An application for unfair dismissal must be filed within three months of termination of employment.
 This is critical – the limit is rarely extended.
 Great care is needed.

-Compensation In the event that a tribunal finds unfair dismissal it has discretion as to remedies.
+Compensation: In the event that a tribunal finds a dismissal unfair it has discretion as to remedies.
 The tribunal can order re-instatement but rarely does.
 The most frequent remedy is compensation divided into:-

-- Certain claims that can be made to a tribunal such as discrimination, health & safety or “whistle blowing” are not subject to the limits mentioned.
+- Certain claims that can be made to a tribunal such as discrimination, health & safety or “whistle blowing” are not subject to the limits mentioned above.

-Claims to a tribunal.
-From the 6th may 2014 no claim can be made to an employment tribunal without an ACAS certificate to show that early conciliation has been attempted.
+Claims to a tribunal: No claim can be made to an employment tribunal without an ACAS certificate to show that early conciliation has been attempted.
 For costs, please see our Employment Fees Overview.